 To be eligible, applicants for the NCP Scholarship must:

-- be enrolled at the University of Newcastle and enrolled in units during the application process.
+- be enrolled at the University of Newcastle in a Bachelor Degree or Bachelor Honours Degree

 - have achieved a minimum 70 per cent graded average or equivalent for their undergraduate course to date at the time of application.